pronoyroy/aws-service-catalog-puppet/docs/source/puppet/writing_your_manifest.rst

           regions: defualt_region
 .. note::

-  Note that the Tag matches one from our Account List Description earlier in this section
+  The Tag matches one from our Account List Description earlier in this section